goonstation/goonstation/tgui/docs/secret-interfaces.md

 - Each interface gets a secret salted HMAC-MD5 id.
 Bundle is `secret-<id>.bundle.js`.
 - The client only ever gets the id when it displays, the ids are not exposed in webpack.

+## Adding a secret UI
+1) Create an interface in `tgui/packages/tgui/interfaces-secret` (name or `name/index.tsx` decides interface name).
+2) Build (`bin/tgui --build` or `yarn run tgui:build`).
+Sync → build → mirror happens automatically.
+3) Open it from DM by interface name as normal.

 ## Files
 - `+secret/tgui/interfaces/` – secret UIs are stored here (hidden in VSCode file browser to avoid LSP errors)
 - `tgui/packages/tgui/interfaces-secret/` – mirrored sources + auto-generated wrappers + runtime loader